seenakhan/ContosoTraders/demo-scripts/low-code-development/technical-walkthrough.md

    ![TApp5](images/FApp1.png)

- 12. In this Approval request Adaptive card we can see three buttons, one is for View Items, when the stakeholder click on view item it will redirect to a SharePoint list having the details of the product to be updated.
+ 12. In this Approval request we can see three buttons, one is for View Items, when the stakeholder click on view item it will redirect to a SharePoint list having the details of the product to be updated.
 Another two buttons are for Approve and Reject.
 When the Stakeholder click on Reject it will pass a message in the channel “Rejected”.
 When the stakeholder click on Approve it will pass a message in the channel “Approved” and immediately after a while another message will comes “Price updated”.

    ![TApp6](images/FApp2.png)